The Unguarded Moment (1956)

 Perhaps needless to say, this was the last straw for Esther, and she and Ben officially separated in November of 1957.

-Esther wouldn’t fair much better with her next marriage to Fernando Lamas, but at least the guy didn’t spend all her money.
+Esther didn’t fair much better with her next marriage to Fernando Lamas, but at least the guy didn’t spend all her money.

 Another Sassy Esther Anecdote